florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-22-microsoft-certification-az-104.markdown

   - Compatible with Microsoft Azure Backup Server (MABS) and System Center Data Protection Manager (DPM) server.
   - Data are saved on Azure.
   - Can save only a file or folder.
+- Azure Site Recovery.
+  - **High Churn** support for VM like database for a better RPO.
+    - Using *Prenium Block Blob* the cost is higher.

 # Permissions
 - Azure roles manages Azure ressources as VM or blob.